rajeshjaga/arch-lvm-install/README.md

 ## SSH

-Enable sshd (should be done by default), change the /etc/ssh/ssd_config and change `PermitRootLogin ` to yes
+Enable sshd (should be done by default), Edit /etc/ssh/ssd_config and change `PermitRootLogin` to yes to enable login as root

 ```
 $ systemctl enable sshd